How to Effortlessly Make a Healthy Dinner When You’re Tired

 • Prepare on the weekends.
 You could cut up your vegetables and store them in the refrigerator until later use, roast a chicken and use its parts in multiple ways during the week or even cook up a week of healthy meals in under 4 hours!

 • Mason jar meals have been a massive hit in the food blogosphere over the last years.
 And rightly so: they’re versatile, portable and when you follow some basic ‘rules’, they last in the fridge for a few days.
-You could pack your jars with colourful salads, replicate a Chipotle chicken burrito bowl or make these ingenious noodle pots from the Hemsley sisters.
+You could pack your jars with colorful salads, replicate a Chipotle chicken burrito bowl or make these ingenious noodle pots from the Hemsley sisters.

 4. Have a Healthy(ish) Back Up Plan

 Some days you’re just really too tired or sick to put a home cooked dinner on the table, and that’s fine!
-During times like that it’s convenient to have some healthy alternatives at hand that beat burgers and fries.
+During times like that it’s convenient to have some healthy takeout alternatives at hand that beat burgers and fries.
 (Unless you really crave that, then by all means, have it!
 No food police here.)

 • Have a mental list of good quality ready-made meals and take out menus.
 What counts as “good quality” all depends on what’s available in your supermarker or delivery area.
 Deep fried, crunchy or creamy dishes are not the healthiest options; anything loaded with veggies makes a much better choice.
-Vegetarian curry, chicken fajitas, sushi or salads with the dressing separately are generally considered to be decent take out meals.
+Vegetarian curry, chicken fajitas, sushi or salads with the dressing separately are generally considered to be decent takeaway meals.

 • Heat up some low-salt soup with plenty of vegetables with a slice of (sourdough) bread and a store-bought salad on the side.